souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 By default, all accessed classes (which also pass the caller-based filters and the built-in filters) are included in the generated configuration.
 Using the `access-filter-file` option, a custom filter file that follows the file structure described above can be added.
-The option can be specified more than once to add multiple filter files and can be combined with the other filter options.
+The option can be specified more than once to add multiple filter files and can be combined with the other filter options, for example, `-agentlib:access-filter-file=/path/to/access-filter-file,caller-filter-file=/path/to/caller-filter-file,config-output-dir=...`.
-For example: `-agentlib:access-filter-file=/path/to/access-filter-file,caller-filter-file=/path/to/caller-filter-file,config-output-dir=...`

-### Specify Configuration Files as Native Image Arguments
+### Specify Configuration Files as Arguments

 A directory containing configuration files that is not part of the class path can be specified to `native-image` via `-H:ConfigurationFileDirectories=/path/to/config-dir/`.
-This directory must directly contain all four files: `jni-config.json`, `reflect-config.json`, `proxy-config.json` and `resource-config.json`.
+This directory must directly contain all files: `jni-config.json`, `reflect-config.json`, `proxy-config.json` and `resource-config.json`.
-A directory with the same four configuration files that is on the class path, but not in `META-INF/native-image/`, can be provided via `-H:ConfigurationResourceRoots=path/to/resources/`.
+A directory with the same metadata files that is on the class path, but not in `META-INF/native-image/`, can be provided via `-H:ConfigurationResourceRoots=path/to/resources/`.
 Both `-H:ConfigurationFileDirectories` and `-H:ConfigurationResourceRoots` can also take a comma-separated list of directories.

 ### Injecting the Agent via the Process Environment